Graduate Certificate in Art Curating

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 Experience a rich combination of core academic skills, art-historical and art-critical knowledge and community-engaged experience.
-Gain critical insight into, and practical knowledge of both traditional institutions, such as museums and galleries, and the expanded field of contemporary curating and its wide range of non-traditional exhibition spaces, such as artist-run and community art spaces, public art projects, festivals and commercial spaces.
+Gain critical insight into, and practical knowledge of both traditional institutions, such as museums and galleries, and the expanding field of contemporary curating and its wide range of non‑traditional exhibition spaces.
+These include artist-run and community art spaces, public art projects, festivals and commercial spaces.